Storsjöodjuret: 17th century attestations

+Folktale

 The folk-legend that circulated around the Jämtland region provided additional details.
 According to this lore, "A long, long time ago", two trolls named Jata and Kata were on Storsjön's shore, each one brewing his cauldron at the lake for "days, weeks and months", until at last was heard "a groaning sound as if from a sick child" followed by a "loud bang.. as if by a violent thunderclap", and out of one cauldron leaped out a strange creature with a black serpent-like body and a cat-like head, which disappeared into the lake (the trolls and the cauldrons too vanished as well, in a wisp of white smoke, leaving a gaping abyss).
 The monster dwelling in the lake became a menace to surrounding areas, and grew so big as to encircle the entire island of Frösön and be able to bite its own tail.
 Then came along Ketil Jamte who bound the beast by carving spells into a stone which was erected on the east shore of Frösön.
 Parts of the beast were still visible above the water-line, but it is warned that it could be liberated some day when someone deciphers the runestone.

 The name of the hero may be Ketil Jamte or Ketil Ruske depending on the version.
 According to one informant, the rune-master was named Gudfast, which thus makes connection with the legendary Austmann Gudfastsson (Austmaðr, Guðfastar son, aforementioned, inscribed on the runestone).